August 21, 2026

 • Return/Unit → wrap a value (handle the cases where the function has no valid value, eg null pointer, ...)

-• Bind → (flatMap / SelectMany in LINQ) Chain operations (so it can be chained through functions) and everything works even if the value is null/none, etc. Make functions act like pure functions by handling the bad cases through the Monad.
+• Bind → Chain operations (so it can be chained through functions) and everything works even if the value is null/none/invalid, etc. This works because we make functions act like pure functions by handling the bad cases through the Monad.

 2.2 Common Monads in C#